eve-network/eve/README.md

 # eve

-Eve is a modern Cosmos-SDK blockchain.
+Eve is a modern Cosmos-SDK blockchain intended to push forward the state of the art in cosmos.
+You could call her a canary of sorts.

 ## Relationships to other chains and work